ivanovdimitur00/ToDoAPP/README.md

 # ToDoAPP
-A mobile app for android to take quick notes and craft a to-do list using Kotlin and the jetpack compose UI framework.
+A mobile app for android to take quick notes and craft a to-do list using Kotlin, the jetpack compose UI framework and gradle build system.
 <br/>
 <br/>